Deborah Kay Fitzgerald: Career

-A year into writing her dissertation she was offered a one year job at Harvard University by Everett Mendelsohn, shocking both her male colleagues and even herself.
+A year into writing her dissertation, Fitzgerald was offered a one-year job at Harvard University by Everett Mendelsohn, shocking both her male colleagues and herself.
+After finishing her PhD, she moved with her son and husband to Cambridge, Massachusetts.
+She started her second year in Harvard's History of Science department as the lead tutor in the department.

-After finishing up her PhD in History and the Sociology of Science at UPenn. in 1985, she moved with her son and husband to Cambridge, Massachusetts.
-She proved her abilities at Harvard by starting her second year in the History of Science as the lead tutor in the department.
-She was only at Harvard for three years before she took up a job at MIT as a historian of technology in 1988.
-This was the same year that the STS graduate program at MIT was brand new, giving Fitzgerald the role of the director of graduate studies within the program, which she held for over five years.
-In 1996 she became a chairwoman of the PhD program in history, anthropology, and STS until 2001.
-She was yet again asked to take on another job, this time by dean Philip Khoury, to become the associate dean of the MIT School of Humanities, Arts and Social Sciences (SHASS) on April 1, 2005.
-From here, she found an interest in administration through her love for learning how things are done and ways to improve them.
-Only being in the position for a year and a half, Khoury took a promotion in the provost office, leaving the seat of acting dean to Fitzgerald, which she happily took in 2006.
-She eventually took the permanent role of the Kenan Sahin Dean of SHASS in 2007 and held it until July 1, 2015.
+She stayed at Harvard for three years before she took up a job at MIT as a historian of technology in 1988.
+This was the same year that the STS graduate program at MIT began, giving Fitzgerald the role of the director of graduate studies within the program, which she held for over five years.
+In 1990, she published The Business of Breeding: Hybrid Corn in Illinois, 1890–1940, which received mixed positive reviews that noted clear, informative discussion of USDA research and somewhat controversial criticisms of the corporate hybrid seed industry.'

+In 1996 she became chair of MIT's PhD program in history, anthropology, and STS, retaining the position until 2001.
+In June 2000, she became chair of the Gender Equity Committee of the MIT School of Humanities, Arts and Social Sciences (SHASS).

+In 2003, her book Every Farm a Factory: The Industrial Ideal in American Agriculture won the Theodore Saloutos Memorial Award of the Agricultural History Society.
+She served as president of the society 2004–2005 and began its series of annual conferences in 2006.

+On April 1, 2005, SHASS dean Philip Khoury invited Fitzgerald to become his associate dean.
+In this role, she found an interest in administration.
+After a year and a half in the position, Khoury took a promotion to the provost office, leaving the seat of acting dean to Fitzgerald in 2006.
+She then took the permanent role of Dean of SHASS in 2007 and held it until July 1, 2015.
+In this role, she argued that humanities were as necessary to MIT students as their STEM classes.

+In 2015, she was awarded the Agricultural History Society's Gladys L. Baker Award for lifetime achievement.